-Review in short: This books is a reassuring resource for the pious, but has no other value.
+Review in short: This book is a reassuring resource for the pious, but has no other value.

-I understood the character of this book when it starts early on with a tale from the pre-history of Muhammad, wherein a Christian ruler from the south of Arabia who has just built a cathedral wants to destroy the religious competition of the Ka’aba.
-This ruler sends an army to destroy the Ka’aba with the inclusion of a war elephant.
+I realized the character of this book early on when it provides a tale from the pre-history of Muhammad.
+A Christian ruler from the south of Arabia has just built a cathedral and wants to destroy the religious competition of the Ka’aba.
+This ruler sends an army to destroy the Ka’aba, and adds a war elephant to the mix.
 Along the way, the elephant stops and kneels towards the Ka’aba, refusing to move further.
 Thereupon this happens:

 But suddenly it was too late: the western sky grew black, and a strange sound was heard; its volume increased as a great wave of darkness swept upon them from the direction of the sea, and the air above their heads, as high as they could see, was full of birds.
 Survivors said that they flew with a flight like that of swifts, and each bird had three pebbles the size of dried peas, one in its beak and one between the claws of each foot.
 They swooped to and fro over the ranks, pelting as they swooped, and the pebbles were so hard and launched with such velocity that they pierced even coats of mail.
 Every stone found its mark and killed its man, for as soon as a body was struck its flesh began to rot, quickly in some cases, more gradually in others.
 Not everyone was hit, and amongst those spared were Unays and the elephant, but all were terror-stricken.Lings, Martin, Muhammad: His Life Based on the Earliest Sources.
 Kindle Edition, loc 402.